matusoff/Scrapping_twitter_Sentiment_Analysis/README.md

 # Python script for Scrapping tweets (main.py) and sentiment analysis of the tweets using different ML models:
-Understanding the common words used in the tweets by using WorldCloud;
-Converting preprocess data into features (Bag-of-Word feature, TF-IDF feature);
+Understanding the common words used in the tweets by using WorldCloud;/n Converting preprocess data into features (Bag-of-Word feature, TF-IDF feature);
 Use Word2Vec model to train the model and tokenizing tweets;
 Create a vector for each tweet by averaging of the vectors of the words present in the tweet;